ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 - Read chapter 8 of *Programming and Mathematical Thinking*
 - Read chapter 5 of *Doing Math with Python*
 - Check out the [course slides](/slides/discrete-structures/set-foundations/) for a detailed investigation of these chapters!
+- Go to the `discrete-structures/set-foundations/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and investigate all of the Python programs!

 ???+ note "Technical Concepts"